brosander/gradle-plugins/README.md

 * The to location
 * The fromType that can be one of the following:
     + configuration (the default) for all dependencies and the built jars of that configuration
-    + configurationZip for a distribution artifact of another project
+    + configurationZip for a zipped distribution artifact of another project that should be unzipped
     + folder (or file) for a folder or file
 * Optional filterSpecs which is a list of filters to be applied to the files as they're copied.
 These are be made up of:
     + The pattern (a java regular expression) that the filename should match for the operation to occur